pulipativenkateshece1/Simple-Button-Task/README.md

 # Simple-Button-Task
 I am Creating Simple task Button using HTML, CSS ,JavaScript.
-Sending the message Hi it will replay the data while you passing
+Sending the message Hi it will replay the message "hi from server side".